Marketcircle/AXElements/README.markdown

   should be the general role of the element
 - tests should never need to call private methods or inspect state that is not normally exposed
+  + this can be done by tiering the test suite and relying on API from the lower tier (higher tier tests will not run until after the lower tier finishes and passes)
 - change AX.perform\_action\_of\_element to AX.action\_of\_element
   + various other API name changes to make AX have a consistent naming scheme